 No. As disks age the media starts to degrade.
 Eventually it will start to flake off and/or be attacked by mould especially if stored in humid environments.
 The disk surface looks dull and often shows pale spots.
 Remarkably, disks can be pre-treated to remove this loose material and a good percentage (and sometimes all!) of the data recovered.
 The standard charge for pre-treatment is $15/disk.
 Degraded disks MUST be pre-treated before an extraction (or even a read) is attempted.
 If this is not done they can leave deposits on the drive head which can in turn irrevocably damage what good media is left as well as damaging the drive.
 If in doubt I can assess the disks when they arrive and let you know if pre-treatment is needed.

 Can I read and edit extracted files on my modern machine?

 Just because files can be extracted from an old floppy disk doesn't mean they can be read by modern software.
 To be usable they may need to be converted to a more modern file format like Microsoft Word or Excel.
 I can usually do this too.
 However the time and effort needed for conversion can vary depending on which software produced the files in the first place.
 Often conversion is easily done and there is no extra charge, but if the files are more exotic I might need to charge separately for this process.
 I can let you know these charges before starting the work.

 For standard 3.5" PC-type disks, couldn't I just use a USB floppy reader or resurrect that old PC in the shed?

 Sure, but those strategies can be risky and are not without hassle.

-CLICK HERE to email me for a no-obligation quote.
+CLICK HERE to email me some details and obtain a no-obligation quote.

-A few unsolicited comments from some of my first customers (used with their permission)...
+A few unsolicited comments from some of my customers (used with their permission)...